 NASA Guam Space Grant intern helps uncover Palau's hidden history with LiDAR technology

-Thomas Torres II, a NASA Guam Space Grant professional intern and member of the University of Guam Drone Corps, recently played a crucial role in a groundbreaking two-week mission to map ancient man-made terraces in Palau.
+Thomas Torres II, a professional intern with the NASA Guam Space Grant program at the University of Guam and a member of the University of Guam Drone Corps, recently played a crucial role in a groundbreaking two-week mission to map ancient man-made terraces in Palau.
 As part of his internship with 2cofly, a local drone service provider, Torres and the team utilized drones and advanced LiDAR (Light Detection and Ranging) technology to uncover these hidden historical sites.

 The mission, led by resident archaeologist Dr. Jolie Liston and funded by the U.S. Ambassadors Fund for Cultural Preservation, aimed to map around 3,000 acres of ancient terraces in the state of Aimeliik, providing detailed data about these historical cultivation sites.
 Drone surveys of the terraces, which have been covered by thick tropical vegetation over the past thousands of years, will help researchers better understand these landforms’ significance as they relate to Palau’s historical culture, infrastructure, agriculture, defense systems, ceremonies, and rituals.